itchio/itch/docs/hacking/getting-started.md

 ### The .cache folder

-If you run `yarn compile`, all files will be compiled and put into a cache folder named `.cache`.
+If you run `npm run compile`, all files will be compiled and put into a cache folder named `.cache`.

 This normally happens on the Continuous Integration servers when a new release of